benste/GraphRAGZen/docs/source/graphragzen_concepts/entity_extraction.rst

 Entity extraction
 ------------------

-RAG relies on retrieving documents related to a query, and adding those to the query to create a final prompt to be send to an LLM.
+RAG relies on retrieving documents related to a query and adding those to the query to create a final prompt to be send to an LLM.

-GraphRAG can also retrieve concepts and relations that are extracted from the documents to add those to the query.
+GraphRAG differs by first retrieving concepts and relations that are extracted from the documents, and adds the relevant concepts and relations to the query to create a final prompt.
 These concepts and relations contain denser information and can handle more complex queries.

 A graph consists of entities.
 Entities are the nodes (concepts) and edges (relationships between the concepts).
 These are extracted from the documents in advance, not during query-time.